lucas-mancini/personal-website/src/content/work/altitude-networks.md

 - Played a pivotal role in the successful migration of the application from JavaScript to TypeScript before its initial release.
 - Formulated a comprehensive testing strategy centered around unit and integration tests, employing Jest in tandem with react-testing-library.
 - Implemented a highly interactive marketing website focused on explaining the features of the product.
-This static site was meticulously optimized for mobile devices, accessibility, and search engine optimization (SEO).
+This static site was meticulously optimised for mobile devices, accessibility, and search engine optimization (SEO).

 #### Technologies and tools used